OpsCanary

 Why it matters

-In production, high availability and load balancing can significantly reduce downtime and improve user experience.
-A well-architected database can handle traffic spikes and server failures gracefully, ensuring your application remains available.
+In production, high availability and load balancing can significantly reduce downtime and improve user satisfaction.
+A well-architected database system ensures that your application can handle traffic spikes and recover quickly from failures.

 When NOT to use this